SantaKolosovska/KidsPuzzle/README.md

 App was created by a team of three - Alija Jeniceka, Santa Kolosovska, Marina Mogers.

 ## Instructions
 1. After running the app for the first time there will be no users available.
-Press “Create new user” button to create a user.
+Press “Create/delete user” button to create a user.
 To create a user the username must be entered in two fields. \
 \
 ![start_screen_empty](https://user-images.githubusercontent.com/86738044/150312742-277f7e1a-2076-4b39-b648-37286fb6106b.jpg)       ![create_user](https://user-images.githubusercontent.com/86738044/150312734-3141e2d6-ea60-456c-8f48-fda946a8facc.jpg)